Ravest95/DeepDiveEmulator/README.md

 - Change the Deep Dive mission.
 (Host.)
 - Download an old version of the game.
 (Everyone.)
 - Install Goldberg Emulator.
 (Everyone.)
+- Start any VPN (This will be on you.
+Use Hamachi or Radmin.)
 - Start the game using Goldberg Emulator.
 (Everyone.)

 # How to install XAMPP: